Iterative Sequential Action Control for Stable, Model-Based Control of Nonlinear Systems: ACKNOWLEDGMENT

-In this section we demonstrate the flexibility and versatility of iSAC by applying the theoretical results presented in the previous sections to a variety of challenging systems.
+In this section we demonstrate the flexibility and versatility of iSAC through application to a variety of challenging systems.
+For each example, we include literature review on related control methods, and we also compare the performance of iSAC on NASA's TRACE spacecraft \cite{karpenko2011flight} to pseudospectral infinite-horizon control \cite{fahroo2008pseudospectral,bedrossian2009zero}.
 It is important to note that unlike other system-specific methods mentioned in this section, our approach requires no modifications across examples; only the dynamic model that is being controlled and the relevant parameters of iSAC are changed for each example.
-Also, all the examples that will be presented here run much faster than real time, indicating applicability to hardware implementations.
+Also, all the examples presented here run much faster than real time, indicating applicability to hardware implementations.
 For better visualization of the results, the reader is encouraged to visit \url{https://vimeo.com/219702474}.

-The control objective is encoded using a quadratic cost as in \eqref{quadr_J} throughout this section (Assumption~\ref{ml_assum} is thus satisfied).
-To demonstrate Theorem~\ref{sac_lqr}, the control generation in the first example switches to the state feedback version of iSAC in \eqref{u_linear} near the equilibrium.
-The remaining examples use iSAC without switching to state feedback and also include cases of infeasible tracking tasks and disturbance rejection.
+The control objective is encoded using a quadratic cost throughout this section (Assumption~\ref{ml_assum} is thus satisfied).
+In the TRACE example, we also incorporate state constraints by introducing penalty terms in the cost.
+The examples also include cases of feasible and infeasible tracking, as well as disturbance rejection.
 The sampling time $t_s$ for each example was appropriately selected to achieve closed-loop stability (Theorems~\ref{theorem1} and~\ref{theorem_dist}) when feasible.
 Finally, a summary of iSAC-specific parameters for each example is given in Table~\ref{sac_params}, while Fig.~\ref{fig:results} shows the resulting trajectories for the examples described below.
 Our method is shown to be successful in these scenarios, leading to asymptotic stabilization when feasible.